Higher phylogeny

 del Hoyo J, Collar NJ, Christie DA, Elliott A, and Fishpool LDC (2014), Illustrated Checklist of the Birds of the World, volume I (Non-passerines), published by Lynx Edicions in association with BirdLife. (link)

 Ericson PGP, Anderson CL, Britton T, Elzanowski A, Johansson US, Kallersjo M, Ohlson JI, Parsons TJ, Zuccon D, and Mayr G (2006), Diversification of Neoaves: integration of molecular sequence data and fossils, Biol.
 Lett.
-2, 543-547. (pdf)
+2, 543-547. (abstract)

 Field DJ, Benito J, Chen A, Jagt JWM, and Ksepka DT (2020), Late Cretaceous neornithine from Europe illuminates the origins of crown birds, Nature 579, 397-401. (abstract)